YaminiVenkatesanUC/data_portal/readme.md

 It is possible to display any type of visualisation in this application by defining custom plot functions.
 The plot functions are defined in `R/plot_functions.R`.
 All that is required is a function which takes in one of the accepted data models (a new one can be created if required) and returns a highcharter object.

+### The regional filter

+The regional filter was added to the COVID-19 Data Portal in response to a need to understand the impact of COVID-19 at a regional level.
+This filter breaks some of the generality of the portal, as not all data sets will make sense to have a regional filter.

+The filter works by identifying the names of the regions within certain fields in the indicator definitions.
+This logic occurs in the file `R/core/filter_indicators.R`.
+The regions available in the filter are defined in `R/core/consts.R`.
+The filter is then applied at the highest level, within the `server.R` file, and only the filtered indicators passed down to the components.

+The regional filter and functionality could be extended to be more general, and allow search functionality.
+Ideally the filter will be a general filter, with it possible to define via a configuration what types of fields to filter on, and what the possible values are (these could either be in configuration as well, or retrieved from the indicator definitions).